Jesus Christ: Church Inspector

-Jesus was said to be “in the midst” of the seven golden lampstands, which represented seven congregations of the Lord’s body in Asia (1:13, 20).
-Later, Christ was characterized as “he who walks [present tense—constantly walks] among the seven golden lampstands” (2:1).
+Jesus was said to be “in the midst” of the seven golden lampstands that represented seven congregations of the Lord’s body in Asia (Rev. 1:13, 20).
+Later, Christ was characterized as “he who walks [present tense—constantly walks] among the seven golden lampstands” (Rev. 2:1).

 The epistles to the seven churches follow a general pattern of development.
 They contain:

 - a salutation from the Lord;

 - a condemnation of wrongs where such was needed;